RayPS/Hopper-Scripts/README.md

 ### 1. Generate Patch Command
 Generate a [dd](https://en.wikipedia.org/wiki/Dd_(Unix)) command to patch binary excutables.

-Will print to the Hopper console and copy to clipboard
+Usage: Make a selection in HEX view then run this script, the generated command will print to the Hopper console and copied to clipboard.

 # Installation